Zipping across the Old Testament

 Though I may wonder, I still will follow;

-3. The world behind me, the cross before me;
+No turning back, no turning back. - The world behind me, the cross before me;

 The world behind me, the cross before me;